bio-ontology-research-group/STARVar/README.md

 1. An input VCF file first should be filtered for the candiate variants based on Allele Frequency and/or mode of inheritance.
 We suggest users to use one of the efficient filtering tools slivar for the filtering step.
 Slivar is avaiulable from https://github.com/brentp/slivar

 2. The filtered VCF file must be annotated by using the Variant Effect Predictor (VEP) tool with the required information for analyzing data efficiently.
-Follow the steps described https://github.com/bio-ontology-research-group/pavs_annotation for run the VEP as CWL.
+Follow the steps described https://github.com/bio-ontology-research-group/pavs_annotation to run the VEP as CWL.

 3. run STARVar as follows:
 format: python STARVar.py input.vcf option symptoms